rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 ## Protocols

-Currently Benerator supports only file URIs for reading and writing and HTTP and FTP URIs for reading.
+Currently, Benerator supports only file URIs for reading and writing and HTTP and FTP URIs for reading.
 Support of further protocols is possible and planned for future releases.

 ## Relative URIs

 Relative URIs are resolved in a HTML hypertext manner: A relative URL is interpreted relative to a 'base URI' which is the path of the Benerator descriptor file.
 If file lookup fails, Benerator searches the file relative to the current directory.
-If that fails to, Benerator tries to retrieve the file from the Java classpath.
+If that fails, Benerator tries to retrieve the file from the Java classpath.

 Benerator recognizes absolute paths under Windows (e.g. C:\test) and Unix (/test or ~/test).
 When in doubt, mark the URL as file URL: file:///C:/test